byuJR/byuJR/README.md

 ## About Me
 - 🎓 I’m currently studying Teknologi Informasi at Universitas Tidar
-- 🌱 I’m interested in learning Blockchain
+- 🌱 To be Blokwchain engiwnerw
-- 📫 How to reach me: mahardika.bayu.rahmadi@students.untidar.ac.id

 ## 🛠️ Technologies & Tools
 - **Languages:**